OriolOriolOriol/Sciacall_phishing/README.md

 1) First you run zphisher.sh to create a ngrok url with a custom configuration.
 (Gmail,Facebook.Instagram etc)

-2)Then you use the url ngrok as input for maskphish.sh and you change the url in order to make more realistic
+2) Then you use the url ngrok as input for maskphish.sh and you change the url in order to make more realistic

-3)Have fun
+3) Have fun

 ## Screenshot
 <p align="center">